Looking for the top platforms to trade cryptocurrencies? Let’s help you with that.

 - Easy to Use Interface – Trading should not be complicated by using a platform that makes the job harder.
 Choose a platform with an interface that is visually appealing (to prevent visual fatigue) and easy to use.

 - Wide list of cryptocurrencies – Having a wide list of cryptocurrencies to choose from ensures you are not stuck with non-performing assets.
 Cryptocurrencies do not always have the kind of volatility needed for trading.
 There are times when the price movements of some cryptos will be muted, while a few others are on fire.
-Having variation in asset listing allows you to trade where there are opportunities.
+Having variation in asset listing allows you to trade where there are opportunities, you should look out at least for the top coins: BTC, ETH, XRP, BCH, LTC, EOS, XTZ, ADA.
 As a top trader Nicholas Vardy once said, “there is always a bull market somewhere”.

 Will I have to verify my broker account?